 New subscribers are contacts who subscribed to your newsletter list in the last two weeks.
-If you've recently integrated your ecommerce platform or uploaded a CSV file of contacts to your newsletter list in the past two weeks, these people will all be included in this segment.
+If you've recently integrated your ecommerce platform or uploaded a CSV file of contacts to your newsletter list in the past two weeks, these people will be included in this segment.
 Once someone has been on your newsletter list for longer than two weeks, they will filter out of this segment.
-There is another condition on this segment that excludes anyone who is suppressed.
+There is also a condition in this segment that excludes anyone who is suppressed.
 While it's not possible to email suppressed contacts in Klaviyo, excluding them from a segment gives you a more accurate calculation of how many people within that segment you can email.

 There are several reasons you may want to use this segment.
 First, if you integrate your Klaviyo account with Facebook, you can sync this segment to Custom Audiences to target new subscribers.

 Last, this is a good group to keep an eye on from a business intelligence standpoint.
-You may want to monitor how this number of people changes overtime to ensure that your number of recent signups is growing.
+You may want to monitor how this number of people changes over time to ensure that your number of recent signups is growing.

 Engaged (3 Months)

-When sending to this segment, you should also exclude a segment of people who haven't opted in to receive marketing emails.
+When sending to this segment, exclude a segment of people who haven't opted in to receive marketing emails.
 This will ensure that you don't email anyone who, for example, simply opened an abandoned cart email but never subscribed to your newsletter list.
 Failing to do so could lead to high unsubscribe or spam complaint rates for your campaigns, consequently causing inbox providers, like Gmail and Yahoo, to filter your emails into the spam folder.

 Learn more about how contacts are added to your Klaviyo account.